jtkovacs/jtkovacs.github.io/REFS/TOCS/project-management_TOC.md

 - Know who you need to talk to, and how much [(see: RACI plan)](#raci-plan)
 - Plan should specify modes of communication; adjust to people's habits where possible

-Scheduling:

-- Critical Path
-- Crash
-- Gate
-- Milestone
-- Gantt Chart
-- PERT Chart

-Monitoring and Reporting
+## Monitoring and reporting

-- CARDI Log – (Constraints/Assumptions/Risks/Dependencies/Issues)
+- CARDI Log (Constraints/Assumptions/Risks/Dependencies/Issues)
 - RAG Status
 - Project Dashboard